Proposed United States annexation of Santo Domingo: Conflict and strife in Santo Domingo

 When the annexation was proposed, Santo Domingo had experienced decades of political instability, marked by civil wars, coups, and foreign occupations.
-Dominicans suffered under Haitian rule, which repressed their Dominican culture and Spanish language in favour of French.
-Following their achievement of independence in 1844, they experienced periods of both Republican and Authoritarian rule, characterised by political elites like Buenaventura Baez (who favoured US annexation) and Pedro Santana (who favoured Spanish annexation).
-In 1861, the country was occupied by Spanish forces, sparking a brutal guerrilla war for independence known as the restoration war, which devastated the nation's economy and society.
+Dominicans suffered under Haitian rule, which repressed their Dominican culture and Spanish language in favor of French.
+Following their achievement of independence in 1844, they experienced periods of both Republican and Authoritarian rule, characterized by political elites like Buenaventura Báez (who favored US annexation) and Pedro Santana (who favored Spanish annexation).
+In 1861, the country was occupied by Spanish forces, sparking a brutal guerrilla war for independence known as the Restoration War, which devastated the nation's economy and society.

-The post-restoration period saw ongoing power struggles between Baez and his political opponents.
-Baez repeatedly sought U.S. annexation to secure his grip on power, whilst also stabilising the economy and gaining protection from Haiti.
-He presented the country's instability as a justification for foreign intervention, which critics viewed as prioritising his own political power over national sovereignty.
+The post-restoration period saw ongoing power struggles between Báez and his political opponents.
+Baez repeatedly sought US annexation to secure his grip on power, whilst also stabilizing the economy and gaining protection from Haiti.
+He presented the country's instability as a justification for foreign intervention, which critics viewed as prioritizing his own political power over national sovereignty.